 In 2008 the European Parliament and Council adopted Regulation No 295/2008 and the provisions of this Regulation were applicable from the reference year 2008 to reference year 2020.
 Regulation No 295/2008 was amended by Commission Regulation (EU) No 446/2014.

 The rules applied to treat confidential data are the following: when there are less than four units or one or two units are dominating the aggregates (more than 80% of the turnover).
-The value of turnover, employment and main activity at unit level are not consider as confidential data.
+According to national legislation the value of turnover, employment and main activity at unit level are not consider as confidential data.

 7.2.1.
 Confidentiality processing